CPD - Frequently Asked Questions

 submission.
 Once we have received your evidence and a satisfactory

-email response from one of your peer group members then we can
+response from one of your peer group members then we will

 release your certificate.